Bats and White Nose Syndrome (WNS)

 Additional Information on White-nose Syndrome

-(decontamination information, fact sheets, updated maps of WNS spread, teaching guides, wildlife control acceptable practices, caver information, etc)
+(decontamination information, fact sheets, updated maps of WNS spread, teaching guides, wildlife control acceptable practices, caver and rock climber information, etc.)

 - Bat Conservation International